jCodingStuff/EvolutionarySteeringBehaviors/README.md

 Finally, I will set general rules: agents are not able to go off the field, food and poison appear at random locations once in a while...
 The objective of this project is to simulate a society and see what is the OPTIMAL AGENT.

-CURRENT STATUS: creating a custom vector class to work with the physics of the world (steering forces).
+17-10-2017: creating a custom vector class to work with the physics of the world (steering forces).
+18-10-2017 (CURRENT STATUS): creating the window, the canvas, and the framerate.

 Craig Reynold's paper: https://www.red3d.com/cwr/steer/ Dan Shiffman in YouTube: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw